-What can I do to help treat my psoriasis?
+What can I do to help my psoriasis?

 There may not be a cure yet but there is much you can do to help maintain and control your psoriasis.
 Psoriasis, regardless of location or type, is often irritated by contact, particularly tight clothing such as elasticated waistbands, socks, tights, and underwear.
 It may be useful to wear looser clothing where psoriasis is likely to be irritated either when flaring or during periods of treatment.
 Identifying factors that may cause your psoriasis to flare, using a diary, can be helpful.
 It is recognised that managing stress, reduction in weight (if overweight), stopping smoking and reducing alcohol intake can improve psoriasis.
-See our Psoriatic lifestyle and nutrition leaflet.